 • An inconsistent number of pages crawled and the number of pages on the site.

-• Indexation issues, particularly the number of pages on the sitemap vs. the number of pages in Google’s index.
-Previously you were able to get a pretty accurate number utilizing “site:domain” search (see the SERP image below) but over the years Google began hiding the actual amount of indexed pages.
 One solution is to review the amount of indexed URLs provided with Google's Index Status Report.
-Advanced users can also reference this article written by Paul Shapiro in how to utilize R scripting language to get a more accurate read on how much of your site is currently indexed.
-You can also utilize Bot Clarity combined data in this reporting.
+Advanced users can also reference this article written by Paul Shapiro on how to utilize R scripting language to get a more accurate read on how much of your site is currently indexed.

 crawl3-1.png